 - The child’s back should be straight.
 If it bows or bends into an inverted V it means that more support is needed.
 Simply hold the legs closer to the body, for example at the knees or at the thighs.

-The MoovKids Movement & Milestones blog posts information and inspiration to keep children confident, coordinated and strong.
+The MoovKids Movement & Milestones blog posts ideas, information and inspiration to keep children confident, coordinated and strong.
 You can also find us on facebook.